-Voluntary compliance Accidental non-compliance Opportunistic non-compliance Intentional non-compliance Informed self assessment Management is compliance oriented Not yet compliant Attempting compliance (e.g. developing internal control systems) Resistance to compliance Lack of indication of intention to comply (e.g. no indication of systems in place) Low R tisk High CLEAN ENERGY REGULATOR'S RESI PONSE ,

-CLEAN ENERGY REGULATOR'S RESPONSE Help and support Educate and feedback Correct behaviour Enforce the law Release information and Provide additional guidance Respond to detected non-Where appropriate, the guidelines to assist to targeted participants compliance according to the Regulator will initiate understanding of · Where an apparent nonseverity investigations, pursue civil participants' obligations compliance is identified, Contraventions that have a action, or refer any relevant Provide opportunities for Provide opportunities for provide relevant parties with serious impact will be dealt complying participants to ask an opportunity to respond with accordingly cases for criminal prosecution questions and discuss • Provide feedback on Publication of information concerns adequacy of systems and about breaches and Use proactive audits to arrangements to ensure enforcement activities develop a better compliance understanding of capacities to comply
+Voluntary compliance Accidental non-compliance Opportunistic non-compliance Intentional non-compliance Informed self assessment Management is compliance oriented Not yet compliant Attempting compliance (e.g. developing internal control systems) Resistance to compliance Lack of indication of intentior to comply (e.g. no indication of systems in place) Low R isk High LEAN ENERGY REGULATOR'S RESP PONSE Help and support Educate and feedback Correct behaviour Enforce the law Release information and guidelines to assist understanding of participants' obligations Provide opportunities for complying participants to asl questions and discuss concerns Use proactive audits to develop a better understanding of capacities to comply Provide additional guidance to targeted participants Where an apparent non- compliance is identified, provide relevant parties with an opportunity to respond Provide feedback on adequacy of systems and arrangements to ensure compliance Respond to detected non- compliance according to the severity Contraventions that have a serious impact will be dealt with accordingly Publication of information about breaches and enforcement activities Where appropriate, the Regulator will initiate investigations, pursue civil action, or refer any relevant cases for criminal prosecution